fabiangreffrath/woof/README.md

  * On non-Windows systems, volatile data such as config files and savegames are stored in a user writable directory.
  * On Windows systems, support for dragging and dropping WAD and DEH files onto the executable has been added (fixed in Woof!
 1.0.1).
  * The window geometry and display index settings are now saved across restarts (since Woof!
 4.0.0).
- * Screnshots are saved in PNG format using the SDL2_Image library (since Woof!
-1.1.0, optional since Woof!
-1.0.0, actual representations of the game screen since Woof!
-4.0.0).
+ * Screenshots are saved in PNG format and are actual representations of the game screen rendering.
  * The sound system has been completely overhauled, letting SDL_Mixer do the actual sound mixing and getting rid of the fragile sound channel locking mechanism.
  * The original Spectre/Invisibility fuzz effect has been brought back.
  * The flashing disk icon has been brought back.